SrijanBadhya/Debsoc/Running the PES Debsoc.md

 When the debsoc tries to send a lot of people to a tournament and asks for reimbursements, the management sometimes makes it an issue and asks the debsoc to cut names.
 Sometimes while applying for reimbursements, we try to limit people in the application because we fear that if we initially have too many people, instead of telling us to cut people, they might reject reimbursement for the tournament entirely.
 Sometimes they reject tournaments if you've gone to other tournaments recently.
-I don't have experience communicating between students and the management, so I can't really tell how to work with the management (but Stuthi has, and you'l.
+I don't have experience communicating between students and the management, so I can't really tell how to work with the management (but Stuthi has, and she has words for you in the next section).

 Basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.